 Blocks: Blocks are made out of a variety of materials.
 Rubber blocks are the easiest to carve.
-You will need a minimum of two blocks for each course that are 4 x 6" (or similar).
+You will need a minimum of two blocks for each course that are 4 x 6" (or similar), though most students enjoy having extras on hand.
 I prefer the thicker, gray or pink blocks such as Soft-Kut, E-Z Cut, or Speedy Cut.
 Linoleum blocks are more difficult to carve but reward you with finer details; this in an option for intermediate printmakers.
 Woodblocks are an entirely separate subject and should not be purchased for this course.

 Carving Tools: I recommend the Speedball Lino Set No. 1.
 It includes five blades that are interchangeable to give you a variety of options.

 Ink: I recommend Speedball Water-based ink for beginner printmakers.
-You will need at least one ink color to begin printmaking.
+You will need at least one ink color to begin printmaking, though most students enjoy purchasing more colors.
 I have included black ink on my Blick U supply list, but feel free to swap that out for another color (or two!) of your preference.
 If you would like a nicer quality of ink, I recommend Akua Intalgio or Cranfield Caligo inks.

 Baren: A baren helps transfer the image to the paper.
 Typically, you do not need to purchase a baren.
 A large spoon (preferably wooden) works great.

 Inking Plate: You will need a surface to roll out your ink.
 It needs to be at least the width of your baren.
 You can purchase an inking plate or find something at home to use.
 A piece of glass, plexiglass, or even a baking sheet work great.